 Formerly Known As Policy Number: 22.11

-The Staff Development Program (SDP) supports employee development by providing partial or full reimbursement of the cost of courses, seminars and workshops that enable employees to improve performance in current jobs, prepare for career development, or meet requirements of degree programs related to current performance or planned career development.
-The SDP consists of two parts: Staff Training Assistance Program (STAP) for job related or career enhancing courses and seminars and Staff Tuition Reimbursement Program (STRP) providing partial to full tuition payment for individuals enrolled in a degree program.
+The Staff Development Program (SDP) supports employee development by providing partial or full reimbursement of the cost of courses, seminars, and workshops that enable employees to improve performance in current jobs, prepare for career development, or meet requirements of degree programs related to current performance or planned career development.
+The SDP consists of two parts: The Staff Training Assistance Program (STAP) for job-related or career-enhancing courses and seminars, and the Staff Tuition Reimbursement Program (STRP) providing partial to full tuition payment for individuals enrolled in a degree program.
 See Educational Assistance Programs for additional information.

 To be eligible for the Staff Development Program, an employee must meet all the following criteria:

 - Be a continuing regular or fixed-term staff employee (including a bargaining unit employee).
 See Guide Memo 2.2.1 for the definition of regular staff or fixed-term employee.

 - Receive no financial assistance from other sources that would duplicate SDP assistance (scholarships, grants, and departmental funds may augment but not duplicate SDP assistance).